 公 (gōng) is composed of 八 (bā), two lines depicting the idea of separation, and 厶 (sī), which means private or secret. (八 is also the character for the number eight.)

 The combination can be seen to symbolize leaving behind the personal and embracing what is for the public.

 According to the first comprehensive Chinese etymological dictionary, “Shuo Wen Jie Zie (說文解字),” or “Explaining Simple and Analyzing Compound Characters,” 公 (gōng) refers to dividing (something) equally.

-Examples of terms that contain 公 (gōng) include 公平 (gōng píng), fair or just; 公正 (gong zhèng), impartial, just, or upright; 公道 (gōng dào), justice; 不公 (bù gōng), unjust/unfair; 公理 (gōng lǐ), an axiom or universal principle; and 公德 (gōng dé), public ethics or social morality.
+Examples of terms that contain 公 (gōng) include 公平 (gōng píng), fair or just; 公正 (gong zhèng), impartial, just, or upright; 公道 (gōng dào), justice; 不公 (bù gōng), unjust or unfair; 公理 (gōng lǐ), an axiom or universal principle; and 公德 (gōng dé), public ethics or social morality.

-Other examples include 公司 (gōng sī), a company; 公園 (gōng yuán), a park or “public garden”; 公路 (gōng lù), a highway or “public road”; and 公務 (gōng wù), public duties/affairs or official business.
+Other examples include 公司 (gōng sī), a company; 公園 (gōng yuán), a park or “public garden”; 公路 (gōng lù), a highway or “public road”; and 公務 (gōng wù), public duties and affairs or official business.

 公平交易 (gong píng jiāo yì) refers to fair dealing in business transactions (交易, jiāo yì).